-In some cases, doctors recommend chemotherapy if cancer has spread from the salivary glands to other tissues outside the head and neck.
+- Chemotherapy: Chemotherapy uses drugs to destroy cancer cells.
+You may receive chemotherapy if your cancer has spread from your salivary glands to other tissues outside of your head and neck.

-What complications are associated with salivary gland tumors?
+What complications are associated with benign salivary gland tumors?

-Left untreated, some salivary gland tumors may become malignant over time.
-The symptoms of salivary gland cancers include rapid enlargement of a pre-existing mass in or around the mouth, numbness, weakness and facial pain.
+Benign salivary gland tumors may become malignant over time.
+The symptoms of salivary gland cancers include rapid enlargement of a pre-existing mass in or around your mouth, numbness, weakness and facial pain.
 These symptoms may interfere with your ability to speak and swallow properly.

 Can salivary gland cancer be prevented?

-There is no way to prevent salivary gland cancer.
-You can reduce your risk of developing this disease by avoiding certain risk factors, like smoking and excessive alcohol consumption
+There’s no way to prevent salivary gland cancer.
+You can reduce your overall cancer risk by avoiding certain risk factors, like smoking and drinking too much alcohol.

 Outlook / Prognosis

-What is the prognosis (outlook) for people with salivary gland cancer?
+What is the survival rate of salivary gland cancer?